Glenda Kemp

-Glenda Kemp (born 1949) is a South African stripper, activist, and teacher, most known for her exotic dancing sometimes featuring a succession of pythons called Oupa ("grandpa" in Afrikaans) during the 1970s.
+Glenda Kemp (born 1949) is a South African stripper, activist, and teacher, best known for her exotic dancing sometimes featuring a succession of pythons called Oupa ("grandpa" in Afrikaans) during the 1970s.
 Kemp faced frequent public criticism from the conservative Apartheid government and was frequently arrested for public indecency even though she attempted to circumvent the law by offering private, invite-only dances.
-Kemp was named Rapport's Newsmaker of The Year in 1975.
+Kemp was named Rapport's Newsmaker of the Year in 1975.
 The 1976 film Snake Dancer was a semi-biographical story about her life, in which she featured.

 Early life

 Glenda Kemp was born in the Cape Province on 13 May 1949.
 As a young girl, she lived in the working class suburb of La Rochelle with her mother, stepfather, and younger brother.
-Her two older siblings were in an orphanage in Potchefstroom; and she would later be sent to there too.
+Her two older siblings were in an orphanage in Potchefstroom; and she would later be sent there too.
 Kemp was fostered from the orphanage by the religious Baumbach family in the small farming town of Swartruggens.

 In 1969, she enrolled into the Teachers' Training College in Potchefstroom.
 It was while studying that she discovered dancing; a skill which would be appreciated and detested by many in the future.

 "Nothing else mattered when I was dancing.
 I lived for the music and the words and wanted to share this with whoever was looking at me...the main reason I took more dancing work was because of the satisfaction it was giving me in escaping my circumstances."

 Kemp later transferred to the Goudstad Teachers' Training College in Johannesburg to continue dancing in go-go dancing clubs.
 This is also where he met her first husband, Karl Koczwara.
 They met at the President Hotel when she asked him for a lift back to her student housing to meet a 8pm curfew.